This issue is now fixed in the latest symfony version 4.4.29 release.

 composer require symfony/console:"~4.1.0||~4.2.0||~4.3.0||>=4.4.0 <4.4.27 || ~4.4.29"

-How to fix on Adobe Commerce on our cloud architecture:
+How to fix on Adobe Commerce on cloud infrastructure:

-Run the above commands or upgrade to the latest ECE tools version (ece-tools:2002.1.7), which will be available on Thursday, July 29.
-For steps, refer to Adobe Commerce on our cloud architecture: Update ece-tools version.
+Run the above commands or upgrade to the latest ECE tools version (ece-tools: 2002.1.7), which will be available on Thursday, July 29.
+For steps, refer to Cloud for Adobe Commerce > Update ece-tools version in our developer documentation.

 The complete fix will be released in Adobe Commerce (all deployment methods) 2.4.4.